EcoPasteHub/EcoPaste/README.en-US.md

 - 🤝 Comprehensive documentation and community support to explore and grow with developers.
 - 🧩 Continuously optimized with more exciting features waiting to be discovered.

-## FAQ
+## Feedback

-If you encounter any issues, please refer to the [FAQ](https://ecopaste.cn/problem/macos/damage) or browse existing [Issues](https://github.com/EcoPasteHub/EcoPaste/issues).
-If your problem persists, feel free to submit a new issue or contact us via [Community](#Community).
+1. 🔍 First, check out the [FAQ](https://ecopaste.cn/problem/macos/damage) or browse through the existing [issues](https://github.com/EcoPasteHub/EcoPaste/issues)。

+2. ❓ If your issue remains unresolved, please submit a new [issue](https://github.com/EcoPasteHub/EcoPaste/issues/new/choose) with a detailed description to help us quickly identify and address the problem.

 ## Star History